AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

 A React library for rendering out forms based on the form.io platform.

-Also **formsflow.ai** provides a Vue.js based web user interface for easy integration of formsflow.ai with your existing User Interface.
-To know more details checkout [formsflow-ai-extension repository](https://github.com/AOT-Technologies/forms-flow-ai-extensions/tree/master/camunda-formio-tasklist-vue).
+Also **formsflow.ai** provides a Vue.js based web user interface for easy integration of **formsflow.ai with your existing UI based on Vue**.
+To know more details checkout
+[formsflow-ai-extension repository](https://github.com/AOT-Technologies/forms-flow-ai-extensions/tree/master/camunda-formio-tasklist-vue), which can be easily intergrated with your project by installing our [npm package](https://www.npmjs.com/package/camunda-formio-tasklist-vue).

 ## Table of Content
 1. [Prerequisites](#prerequisites)